oluevaera/tmux-conda-inherit/README.md

 Why is my conda environment back to "base"?! :weary:

-#### Introducing conda-inherit plugin for tmux!
+#### Introducing the conda-inherit plugin for tmux!
 You won't be annoyed like that again, your tmux will now always open new windows and panes with the environment of your currently selected (cursor) window/pane.

-Just follow the instructions bellow! :sunglasses:
+To insstall, just follow the instructions below! :sunglasses:

 ## Requirements